A living glossary for Ethereum Localism and cosmo-local collaboration.

 Regenerative Infrastructure

-Infrastructure (technological, social, or ecological) that restores, replenishes, and strengthens the systems it supports.
-Unlike extractive systems that deplete resources, regenerative infrastructure is designed to cycle value, build ecological resilience, and foster social cohesion.
+Infrastructure, whether technological, social, or ecological, that restores, replenishes, and strengthens the systems it supports.
+Rather than extracting value, regenerative infrastructure is designed to circulate resources, build ecological resilience, and deepen social cohesion.

 Examples include: